 Launch TrackMate (Plugins › Tracking › TrackMate) and select the C.elegans stack as a target.
 Check on the first panel that all the spatial calibration is OK.
 The pixel size is about 200 nm in XY, 1 μm in Z, and each frame is separated by 2 minutes.

-Select the Downsampled LoG detector.
+Select the LoG detector.
 This choice actually makes sense: the nuclei are about 8 μm in diameter, and with a sampling of 200 nm, that makes 40 pixels wide nuclei.
-It is already advantageous to use the down-sampled version of the LoG segmenter above 20 pixels: segmenting 3D data over time takes already quite some time.
-Having to track large objects allow to downsample them, making the data to iterate over smaller, which speed up the process.
+It is already advantageous to use the LoG segmenter above 15 pixels as we observed it is faster than its DoG counterpart for large objects.

 The segmentation should take you no more than a minute, even on a standard machine, a considerable improvement over a standard segmenter.
 But at what cost!

 On the Initial thresholding panel, we see that it is easy to separate spurious spots using the Quality feature only.
 There is a big and sharp peak at the left of the histogram.
 By moving the slider around you can get the remaining number of spot after filtering.
-If we put the threshold around 70, just above the first sharp peak, we see that we are left with about 115 spots.
+If we put the threshold around 40, just above the first sharp peak, we see that we are left with about 177 spots.
 Now: We have 17 time-points, each of them containing at most 4 cells and two polar bodies (check the raw movie).
-So 115 remaining spots seems to be correct, therefore the threshold set at 70 seems right.
+So 177 remaining spots seems to be above the number of spots we should get in an ideal case.
+We will have to filter some of them later.

 On the Spot filters panel, the results of the detection will appear.
 It is likely that our results are the same if you used the same numerical values as above.
-And you can see that there are still a lot of spurious spots amongst the remaining 115.
-We were wrong when we selected the initial threshold.
+And you can see that there are still a lot of spurious spots amongst the remaining 177.
+We were not stringent enough when we selected the initial threshold.

 Anyway, let’s correct it now.
-Just add a filter on Quality, and take a value of 200; 63 spots should remain, and the spurious ones should disappear.
+Just add a filter on Quality, and take a value of 200; 74spots should remain, and the spurious ones should disappear.

 Almost all polar bodies are incorrectly detected, and the localization of cells is bad.
 These are expected defects given our choice of detection algorithm and the parameters we have used.
 Here, the results are not so bad, unfortunately for this tutorial.
 We could fix them right now, before tracking.
 You can actually edit the results any time after the first panel of TrackMate.
 But let us exploit these defects for our training purpose, by having them generating additional linking defects.